 Clatsop is required by federal and state regulations to define and enforce standards of satisfactory academic progress (SAP) which students must maintain to continue receiving financial aid.
-SAP is determined annually at the end of Spring term based on your cumulative GPA and the total credits you have earned at Clatsop.
+SAP is determined each term based on your cumulative GPA and the total credits you have earned at Clatsop.
 Refer to the chart below:

-Credit Hours Funded Cumulative GPA 1-40 1.80 Complete 85% of your funded credits 41 or more credits 2.00 Complete 85% of your funded credits C4141 .
-1
+Credit Hours Funded Cumulative GPA Percent of Credits 1-44 1.80 Complete 75% of your funded credits each term 45 or more credits 2.00 Complete 75% of your funded credits each term

 Students who do not meet the minimum cumulative GPA and/or complete the required number of credits listed above will be disqualified from financial aid.
+Other guidelines also apply.
+See the Financial Aid Handbook for further details.

 Maximum Credit Limit Federal regulations require that a school define a maximum number of credits within which a student must complete his/her program.
-At Clatsop a student is expected to complete a one year certificate within 70 credits (Maritime Science certificate is 77 credits) or a two year degree within 120 credits.
-All credits at Clatsop and any credits a student transfers from other institutions that apply toward his/her current program will be used in the calculation.
+At Clatsop a student is expected to complete a one year certificate within 70 credits (Maritime Science certificate is 77 credits) or a two year degree within 135 credits.
+All credits attempted at Clatsop and any credits a student attempted at other institutions that apply toward his/her current program will be used in the calculation.

-Appeals If you are disqualified for the following: not maintaining the appropriate cumulative GPA and/or not completing the required number of credits by the end of Spring Term; completing zero credits any term; not completing your program within the maximum credits allowed, and you believe you have extenuating circumstances that caused you to be disqualified, you may petition the Academic Issues Committee for a review of your situation.
+Appeals If you are disqualified for the following: not maintaining the appropriate cumulative GPA and/ or not completing the required number of credits by the end of spring term; completing zero credits any term; not completing your program within the maximum credits allowed, and you believe you have extenuating circumstances that caused you to be disqualified, you may petition the Academic Issues Committee for a review of your situation.
 Petitions are available at the Financial Aid office.